kennysmed/lp-google-analytics/README.md

-# Google Analytics - Two Little Printer publications
+# Google Analytics

 ## Summary

-This is a Ruby + Sinatra app that generates two publications, a daily and a weekly version of similar data, pulled from a user's Google Analytics account.
+This is a Ruby + Sinatra app that generates two publications: a daily and a weekly version of similar data, pulled from a user's Google Analytics account.

 The two endpoints are: